 For a limited time, you could lower the rate for the life of the line if you take an initial advance of at least $35,000 within 15 calendar days after closing and set up automatic payments.
-When you apply between January 2 and April 30, 2020 and set up automatic payments, you’ll enjoy:
+When you apply between January 2 and July 31, 2020 and set up automatic payments, you could enjoy:

 1.00% interest rate discount when you:

 - Take initial advances totaling $50,000 and above within 15 calendar days after closing, and

 - Maintain that outstanding balance for at least the first three billing cycles.

 0.50% interest rate discount when you: